The Dorchester: 1931–1945

+On Saturday 28 March 1931, Queen Mary was given a tour of the new Dorchester Hotel by Sir Francis Towle, the managing director of Gordon Hotels.
+The hotel was launched by Lady Astor at a grand luncheon on Saturday 18 April, with a speech by J. H. Thomas, Secretary of State for Dominion Affairs.
+It opened for business on Monday 20 April and on Tuesday 21 April this was celebrated by a "Lace Ball" in the ballroom.

-The new Dorchester Hotel was feted with a grand opening on 18 April (21 April also cited) 1931 by Lady Violet Astor.
-The Dorchester quickly gained reputation as a luxury hotel.
+The Dorchester quickly gained a reputation as a luxury hotel.
 During the 1930s it became known as a haunt of numerous writers and artists such as poet Cecil Day-Lewis, novelist Somerset Maugham, and the painter Sir Alfred Munnings.
 There were prestigious literary gatherings, including "Foyles Literary Luncheons", an event the hotel still hosts.
 Shortly after the opening, Sir Percival David, a leading admirer of Chinese porcelain, moved his growing collection from the Mayfair Hotel to the Dorchester, where he kept it in his suites for many years.
 Danny Kaye began appearing in cabaret at the hotel in the 1930s, initially earning £50 a week.
 Many blues and jazz artists appeared at the hotel, including Alberta Hunter and the Jack Jackson Orchestra.
 In 1934, Hunter was the vocalist on Jackson's recordings of Noël Coward's "I Travel Alone" and Cole Porter's "Miss Otis Regrets" at the hotel; both Coward and Porter were fans.
-It also became a rendezvous for many businessmen; it was at the Dorchester that British Petroleum formed a joint Collaborate Committee with ICI in 1943.
+It also became a rendezvous for many businessmen; it was at the Dorchester that BP formed a joint Collaborate Committee with ICI in 1943.